Build a Container

 %test section during the container

-you are building a container intended to run in a production environment
+might be building a container intended to run in a production

-with GPUs.
-But perhaps your local build resource does not have GPUs.
-You
+environment with GPUs, while your local build resource does not have

 This flag allows you to pass the location of a public key to encrypt the container file system at build time.
 See encrypted containers for more details.